hawkerboy7/de-logger/README.md

 ## API

 ### set({config})
 Change the default configuration by providing a config object ([example 2](https://github.com/hawkerboy7/de-logger/tree/master/build/examples)).
-This can be done at any time during you project and multiple times.
+This can be done at any time during you project and multiple times (which is shown in [example 4](https://github.com/hawkerboy7/de-logger/tree/master/build/examples)).
 This way data in your project can be logged differently at any point in your project.

 ```coffeescript
 # Default config